Where is Gary Neville now?

-A one club man Neville was club captain of Manchester United for five of his 20 year playing career winning a total of 20 trophies in his time there including eight Premier League titles, three FA Cups and the UEFA Champions League twice.
+A one club man, Neville was captain of Manchester United for five of his 20-year playing career winning a total of 20 trophies during his time there including eight Premier League titles, three FA Cups and the UEFA Champions League twice.

 In 2012, Gary Neville released his autobiography which documents his United career under Alex Ferguson and went onto become a best-seller.

 Check out these great deals on replica football shirts and grab yourself a bargain.

 In May 2012 Neville who holds both UEFA A and B coaching badges was appointed as a coach for the England national team by new manager Roy Hodgson.

 He stepped down from the role in June 2016 after England were knocked out of the Euro 2016 tournament by Iceland.

 Away from football Neville is involved in a number of business interests and has formed a management company called GG Hospitality with former United team-mate Ryan Giggs.